 These fabrics are perfect for seasonal garment bags and traveling bags since they are tough, yet soft and flexible.
 They also make great sweater storage bags and liners for several of our Museum Style Boxes.
 Click here to see all our non-woven bags.

 If your cleaner cannot offer you an archival, acid free wedding storage box, you can buy one from us and pack the gown yourself.
 The size of the box is important.
-If you choose too small of a box, the gown is cramped which could cause permanent wrinkles.
+If you choose a box that is too small, the gown is cramped which could cause permanent wrinkles.
 It should fit comfortably in the box.
 We have many sizes of boxes from which to choose.
 If you have a full skirt or a long train, you will definitely need a deeper box.
 You may need to store your wedding accessories in a smaller box.

 An easy way to help determine the correct size is to layout the garment front down and make two folds.
 Fold in the bottom/train over the midsection and then fold the bodice on top.
 Take a measuring tape and get the approximate length and height and add about an inch.
 Use those dimensions as your desired box size.
-We always offer free exchange if you are not happy with your chosen size.
+We always offer free exchange, on our Museum Style Preservation Kits, if you are not happy with your chosen size.

 If your chosen dry cleaner cleans in-house, ask what kind of box or bag the cleaner provides.
 Does he give you a choice?
 If not, can you get it returned in a normal dry cleaning bag and pack it yourself?